fusioncharts/dev_centre_docs/chart-guide/standard-charts/spark-charts.md

 ### Add Trendlines/Trendzones

-You can add trend lines or trend zones to a spark line chart.
+You can add trend lines or trend zones to a spark line chart category of **Spark Charts**.

 Use the following attributes to render a trend-line: